Landscaping contractors in

 How to Get Licensed

-Register business with Michigan Department of Licensing and Regulatory Affairs.
-Choose business structure and obtain federal EIN number for tax purposes.
+Register business with Michigan Department of Licensing and Regulatory Affairs and obtain federal EIN from IRS.
+Register with Warren for local business license if required by city ordinance.

-Purchase necessary equipment and consider bonding for larger commercial contracts.
-Some municipal contracts require contractor bonding through approved surety companies.
+Acquire necessary equipment and consider surety bonding for larger commercial contracts.
+Some municipal and commercial clients require bonding as contract condition.

 About This Market